20 Ancient Greek Flower Myths

 From birth to death, from innocence to passion, flowers have numerous interpretations and implications in myths and legends of ancient Greece.

-Metamorphosis is a typical theme in Greek mythology, gods as well as mortals, had the power to transform themselves into animals, birds, or humans and repeatedly used this power to trick and manipulate.
+Metamorphosis is a typical theme in Greek mythology, gods as well as mortals had the power to transform themselves into animals, birds, flowers or humans and repeatedly used this power to trick and manipulate.

-In Greek mythology, the name Chloris means “greenish-yellow”, “pale green”, “pale”, “pallid”, or “fresh”, and she was a nymph or goddess, connected to spring, flowers and new growth.
+In Greek mythology Chloris, meaning greenish-yellow, pale green, pale, pallid or fresh, was a nymph or goddess connected to spring, flowers and new growth.

 1. Aconite

-In Greek mythology, the goddess or witch, Hecate, is said to have invented the poison, aconite, which Athena used to transform Arachne, a mortal, into a spider.
+In Greek mythology, the goddess or witch, Hecate, is said to have invented the poison aconite which Athena then used to transform Arachne, a mortal, into a spider.

-Instantly, as soon the poison touched Arachne, her hair fell out, her nose and ears dropped off, her head shrank, and her whole body became tiny.
+As soon as the poison touched Arachne, her hair fell out, her nose and ears dropped off, her head shrank and her whole body became tiny.

-Her fingers stuck to her sides as legs, the rest of her was one round belly, from which she still spins a thread.
+Her fingers stuck to her sides as legs and the rest of her was one round belly from which she still spins a thread.

 2. Anemone